sensepost/objection/README.md

 ## license

-Objection is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/) Permissions beyond the scope of this license may be available at http://sensepost.com/contact/.
+`objection` is licensed under a [GNU General Public v3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Permissions beyond the scope of this license may be available at http://sensepost.com/contact/.